textileio/powergate/cli-docs/pow/pow_config_apply.md

 ### Options

 ```
   -c, --conf string           Optional path to a file containing storage config json, falls back to stdin, uses the user default by default
   -h, --help                  help for apply
+  -i, --import-deals string   Comma-separated list of deal ids to import
   -o, --override              If set, override any pre-existing storage configuration for the cid
   -w, --watch                 Watch the progress of the resulting job
 ```

 ### Options inherited from parent commands